Çï¿ûÊÓÆµ

 (617) 576-5054

-Before their tenure at the Çï¿ûÊÓƵ, Mitch worked as a Research Fellow, studying women’s and LGBTQ+ people’s participation in global civil resistance movements.
-Prior to that, they worked as an international university recruiter.
-Mitch holds a BA in Asian Studies and Anthropology from Hobart and William Smith Colleges, and an MPP from Harvard’s John F. Kennedy School of Government.
+Before joining the Çï¿ûÊÓÆµ, Mitch worked as a Research Fellow, studying women’s and LGBTQ+ people’s participation in global civil resistance movements.
+Prior to that, they worked in health policy and university recruitment.
+Mitch holds a BA in Asian Studies and Anthropology from Hobart and William Smith Colleges and an MPP from Harvard’s John F. Kennedy School of Government.